trien-hong/EventTracking/README.md

 Remember to get your free API keys before starting.
 You can run the app locally using docker.
 Ensure you have docker and docker-compose installed.
 Install Docker Desktop also as this will help out.

 Ensure you're in the Django version/folder before starting.
 In your terminal type in `docker-compose up`.
 You will then need to open the terminal of the app in the container on Docker Desktop.
-Once opened, type in `python3 manage.py migrate`.
+Once opened, type in `python3 manage.py makemigrations` then `python3 manage.py migrate`.
+I believe it's possible to just do `python3 manage.py migrate`.

 This should create all the tables in the database and your app is ready to go.
 In your browser type in `localhost:8001`.